 For a Butterfly Moment: Melick's Town Farm

-Stop by Melick’s from July through September to pick flowers of all kinds in their stunning gardens.
+You can pick apples and peaches at Melick’s, but from July through September its stunning gardens are open for picking as well.
+You'll find flowers such as zinnias, sunflowers and snapdragons here, and no appointment is necessary, but they do ask that you bring your own clippers.
 (They advise calling ahead to find out what is blooming before you head over.)
-The farm charges per stem and also have pre-picked bouquets and arrangements if you need to grab a bouquet on the go.
-The farm's shop features homemade jams, jellies, baked goods and fresh fruits and veggies.
-The farm is open seven days a week from 9 a.m. to 6.pm., and on a nice day, butterflies flock to the gardens, making for nice Instagram fodder.
+The farm charges per stem and also has pre-picked bouquets and arrangements if you need to grab a bouquet on the go.
+Melick's Town Farm is open seven days a week from 9 a.m. to 6.pm., and on a nice day, butterflies flock to the gardens, making for nice Instagram fodder.

 Melick’s Town Farm